Mg Oh 2 Soluble Or Insoluble

 Biomedical Applications

 Beyond its traditional use as an antacid, magnesium hydroxide is being investigated for other biomedical applications.
-For example, it has shown promise in drug delivery systems, where its pH-dependent solubility can be exploited to release drugs in specific regions of the body.
+Take this: it has shown promise in drug delivery systems, where its pH-dependent solubility can be exploited to release drugs in specific regions of the body.
 Additionally, Mg(OH)2 is being studied for its potential to promote bone regeneration and as a component in biocompatible materials.

 Sustainable Production Methods